-Britain’s known for its afternoon tea, cricket matches, and people’s ability to strike up a conversation based solely on the (typically soggy) weather – ah, quintessential Britishness!
-Homely British towns like Windsor, in the southeast of England, are perfect places to soak up British heritage like jam on an evenly baked Victoria sponge cake.
+Britain is known for its afternoon tea, cricket matches, and people’s ability to strike up a conversation based solely on the (typically soggy) weather – ah, quintessential Britishness!
+Homely towns like Windsor are perfect places to soak up British heritage like jam on an evenly baked Victoria sponge cake.

-Use our Ticket Alert tool to find an Advance train ticket today, to save yourself some money, and you could splash out on a cream tea in a nice café to commemorate your trip to Windsor.
-If you’ve got a soft spot for the royal family, Eton College is well worth a visit, as both Prince Harry and his older brother, Prince William, studied there.
-Other famous Eton graduates include the British actors Hugh Grant and Eddie Redmayne, and politician David Cameron.
-The red-brick main building is open for public visits on Friday afternoons between 14:00 and 16:00 and it only costs around £10 entry.
+Use our Ticket Alert tool to find an Advance train ticket today and save yourself some money.
+You could then splash out on a cream tea in a nice café to commemorate your trip to Windsor.
+If you’ve got a soft spot for the Royal Family, Eton College is well worth a visit, as both Prince Harry and his older brother, Prince William, studied there.
+Other famous Eton graduates include the British actors Hugh Grant and Eddie Redmayne, and Prime Ministers David Cameron and Boris Johnson.
+The stunning red-brick building is open for public visits on Friday afternoons between 2 pm and 4 pm and it only costs around £10 entry.

-Wind down your afternoon with some traditional grub, like fish and chips, in one of Windsor’s pubs, like the Two Brewers or the Duchess of Cambridge.
-If you walk back on High Street, don’t let the Crooked House fool you into thinking you need an eye test – this small building dating back to the 17th century leans to one side comically.
+Wind down in the afternoon with some traditional food, like fish and chips, in one of Windsor’s pubs, like the Two Brewers or the Duchess of Cambridge.
+If you walk back along High Street, don’t let the Crooked House fool you into thinking you need an eye test – this small building dating back to the 17th century leans comically to one side.